You have a tax incentive.

 Create free account →

-Bid comparison view with sealed benchmark — Visualnet
+Bid comparison view with benchmark signed in the Procurement File — Visualnet

-Real comparison view: bids ranked by market position, sealed benchmark and documented award.
+Real comparison view: bids ranked by market position, benchmark signed in the Procurement File and documented award.

 No monthly fee.
 You pay when you use it.